barbalet/caz/PLAN.md

 - The simulator exposes `IMU_ROLL`, `IMU_PITCH`, `LIFTED`, `DROPPED`, and `BATTERY`.
 - Balance, lifted, dropped, and low-battery reflexes override normal behaviour.
 - Documentation explains skill calls, pose frames, reflex priority, and the cat behaviour expansion.
+- The CazMac body rig is derived from the OpenCat simple URDF or an equivalent checked-in intermediate generated from it.
+- Nybble STL parts are used only as documented visual references or optional converted mesh attachments.
 - CazMac renders visible body differences for at least rest, sit, walk, crawl, pounce, sniff, and scratch.